appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 4. For the image gallery, import the required libraries using the ESM format.
 Use trusted CDN providers like [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/) for library imports.

 <dd>

-You need to import React and ReactDOM to create and render the Custom Widget components.
-These libraries are fundamental for building interactive UIs.
-See [React Documentation](https://react.dev/).

-Additionally, the [React Image Gallery library](https://www.npmjs.com/package/react-image-gallery) provides an intuitive and customizable gallery interface with features like autoplay and thumbnails.
+To create and render Custom Widget components, import React and ReactDOM, which are essential for building interactive UIs (see [React Documentation](https://react.dev/)), and use the [React Image Gallery library](https://www.npmjs.com/package/react-image-gallery) for an intuitive, customizable gallery interface with features like autoplay and thumbnails.

 <Tabs>
   <TabItem value="js" label="JS" default>